Michael0x2a/curated-programming-resources/resources.md

 - [Khan Academy](https://www.khanacademy.org/) - contains a wide variety of courses in addition to computer science.
 - [Stanford Engineering Everywhere](http://see.stanford.edu/see/courses.aspx) - static course materials taught at Stanford.

-Redditors have also been known to teach courses on a variety of topics, including programming, at /r/universityofreddit.
-Check out [the computer science section](http://ureddit.com/category/23442/computer-science).
-Just like with anything on reddit, since anyone can contribute, these courses may vary in quality from professor to "professor".

 The following websites also contain a wide variety of tutorials for many different topics, but frequently require payment.

 - [Team Treehouse](http://teamtreehouse.com/) - focuses on web and iOS development.